htmfilho/klakes/README.md

 Klakes stands for Knowledge Lakes and was designed to solve this problem.
 It targets organizations interested in mapping their knowledge in consistent "lakes" of information.

+The knowledge model is a simplification of an _Ontology_, a term Information Technology borrowed from Philosophy to represent an explicit, formal specification of a shared conceptualization.
+It basically means that all contributors must have a consensus about the knowledge model.
+Nothing can be imposed, everything must be agreed.

 ## Installation

 ### Requirements